-Economizer - The active set point will be reset based on economizer demand, between the minimum and maximum positions.
+Economizer - The Active set point will be reset based on Economizer demand, between the minimum and maximum positions.

-Local - The minimum OA percentage is constant, set by the controller.
+Local - The minimum outdoor air percentage is constant, set by the controller.

-SF Reset - The minimum and maximum positions are reset by the supply fan speed.
+SF Reset - The min and max positions are reset by the supply fan speed.

-BMS - The BMS can directly control the OA damper position up to the maximum BMS position.
+BMS - The BMS can directly control the OA damper position up to the Max BMS position.